Do we have to use the F-word?

-I was working in a firm recently and someone said: “We can’t talk about failure around here.
+I was working inside a firm recently and someone said: “We can’t talk about failure around here.
 That would hurt our careers.”
 Ummm.

-They posit 7 principles of lean software development:
+They posit seven principles of Lean Software Development:

 - Eliminate waste

 - Use the scientific method

 - Standards exist to be challenged and improved

 - Predictable performance is driven by feedback

 - Defer commitment

 - Respect people